 From setting up his own online business to a range of other things, he has always had the get up and go to succeed.

-As part of our series of apprenticeship profiles for Apprenticeship Week 2020, he explained why he chose to opt for an apprenticeship with Riverside as his next step.
+When we met AJ, he explained why he chose to opt for an apprenticeship with Riverside as his next step.

 Why did you apply to be an apprentice?